hyperdefined/CobaltTester/api.md

 ---
 layout: home
 permalink: /api/
+title: "hyper's cobalt instance API"
+description: "an api to access the instance list"
 ---
 # hyper's cobalt instance API
 This is an "API" to access the list of instances.
 You don't need to scrap the page itself.